ElifBayrakdar/DebeziumWorkshop/README.md

 Now out database, table, data of the table and debezium tracking of the table stuffs are ready.

 Now we can connect our debezium connector that we created with the docker-compose file.
 The URl is: http://localhost:8083/connectors
-Go this url with postman or another tool and POST the data in body in the connector-config file
+Go this url with postman or another tool and POST the data in body in the connector-config file:

    ![image](https://user-images.githubusercontent.com/2387879/145709963-37353c35-b47e-4646-b452-dfd41965a777.png)